-Ken arrived at Tenth as the Senior Pastor in August of 1996.
-Drawing on both eastern and western leadership philosophies with a penchant for risk-taking, Ken is a unique figure as a senior pastor.
+Ken arrived as the senior pastor of Tenth in August of 1996.
+Drawing on both eastern and western leadership philosophies and with a love for both contemplation and action, Ken is a unique figure as a senior pastor.

-An energetic and creative communication style brings his sermons to life, setting the congregation at ease while challenging them with the gospel.
-On any given Sunday congregants are often surprised by the props Ken uses, whether it’s a hamburger under a napkin or a music stand as a javelin.
+An energetic and creative communication style bring his sermons to life, setting the congregation at ease while challenging them with the wisdom of the gospel.

 In the summer of 2000, while travelling to Japan, Ken took some extra time to spend with his friend Sakiko Otsuka and they were married the following spring.
-In June 2008 they joyfully welcomed a baby boy.
+They are parents to their son Joey.

-They love exploring nature through sailing, hiking and the company of Sasha, their Golden Retriever.
-Ken received the Queen Elizabeth Diamond Jubilee Medal in 2013, which is awarded to Canadians in recognition for their outstanding contributions to the country.
-He also received a World Vision Ken McMillan Hero for Children Award in 2017.
+Ken loves exploring nature through sailing, hiking and the company of Sasha, their golden retriever.
+He received the Queen Elizabeth Diamond Jubilee Medal, which is awarded to Canadians in recognition for their outstanding contributions to the country.
+He is also the recipient of a World Vision Ken McMillan Hero for Children Award.